Joe Jordan: Manchester United

-Aged 26, Jordan signed for Dave Sexton for Manchester United on 4 January 1978 for £350,000.
-Jordan reached the 1979 FA Cup final, losing 3–2 to Arsenal.
+Aged 26, Jordan signed for Manchester United, managed by Dave Sexton, on 4 January 1978 for £350,000.
+The club reached the 1979 FA Cup final, losing 3–2 to Arsenal.
 During a 1980 FA Cup third round replay at Old Trafford, Jordan clashed with Tottenham Hotspur's goalkeeper Milija Aleksic, dislocating Aleksic's jaw.
-The Independent in 2011 described this as a revenge act for Aleksic having repeatedly been charging Jordan during corners.
+The Independent in 2011 described this as a revenge act for Aleksic repeatedly charging Jordan during corners.
 It became known as the game that saw Tottenham's Glenn Hoddle play in goal.

-In the four seasons Jordan played in at Old Trafford, they were runners-up in the 1979-80 Football League First Division.
-They recovered from a poor start to the season to finish two points (two for a win) off top spot.
-Winners were Liverpool, who for 15 years from the mid 1970s succeeded Leeds as England's team to beat.
+During Jordan's time at Old Trafford, they were runners-up in the 1979–80 Football League First Division.
+They recovered from a poor start to the season to finish two points (equivalent to one win at the time) off top spot.
+The winners were Liverpool, who for 15 years from the mid-1970s succeeded Leeds as England's team to beat.
 Jordan top scored for United that season with 13 goals, all in the league.
-United's second place finish qualified them for the 1980-81 UEFA Cup, as did Bobby Robson's Ipswich Town who finished third.
-United were eliminated in the UEFA Cup first round by Widzew Łódź on away goals after drawing 1-1 at home and then 0-0 in Poland.
+United's second place finish qualified them for the 1980–81 UEFA Cup, alongside Bobby Robson's Ipswich Town who finished third.
+United were eliminated in the UEFA Cup first round by Widzew Łódź on away goals after drawing 1–1 at home and 0–0 in Poland.
 Ipswich won the UEFA Cup that season.
 Jordan top scored again that season, this time with 15 (all in the league).